 VA Disability Ratings for Vertigo

-Other causes, unrelated to the inner ear, may include: head or neck injury, brain problems (e.g., stroke or tumor), certain medications, and migraine headaches.
-Treatment for vertigo typically depends on what is causing the condition, and in many cases it may go away on its own.
-However, in other cases treatment is necessary and may include:
+Other causes, unrelated to the inner ear, may include head or neck injury, brain problems (e.g., stroke or tumor), certain medications, and migraine headaches.
+Treatment for vertigo typically depends on what is causing the condition, and in many cases, it may go away on its own.
+However, treatment can sometimes be necessary and may include:

 - Vestibular rehabilitation – Type of physical therapy aimed at helping strengthen the vestibular system (i.e., system that sends signals to the brain about head and body movements relative to gravity).

 - Canalith repositioning maneuvers– Series of specific head and body movements for BPPV.
 The movements are intended to move the calcium deposits out of the canal into an inner ear chamber in order to be absorbed by the body.

 - Medication– Medication may be provided to relieve associated symptoms such as nausea or motion sickness.

 - Surgery– In very few and severe cases, surgery may be required for vertigo.

 To receive disability benefits, veterans must first apply for service connection.
 In order to do so, veterans should submit an initial claim using VA Form 21-526.
 When filing a service connection claim for vertigo, veterans should also submit any evidence that is relevant to the claim.
 For example, veterans who had a military occupational specialty (MOS) that caused regular exposure to loud engines, machinery, or gunfire should submit service personnel records detailing their work-related duties.